-Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board issues this opinion on the issue of candidates making or receiving contributions for purposes of attending another candidate’s fundraising event.
-The Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B, Iowa Code section 8.7, and rules in Iowa Administrative Code chapter 351.
+Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board issues this opinion on a prohibited contributor providing refreshments at a campaign event.
+We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B, Iowa Code section 8.7, and rules in Iowa Administrative Code chapter 351.
 Advice in a Board opinion, if followed, constitutes a defense to a subsequent complaint based on the same facts and circumstances.

 BY DIRECTION AND VOTE OF THE BOARD